Beyond Two Parameters: Revisiting Dark Energy with the Latest Cosmic Probes: Summary and Conclusions

-One of the key outcomes of this analysis is that, despite the increased number of free parameters compared to $\Lambda$CDM, the 4PDE model is statistically favored—according to both $\Delta \chi^2$ and Bayesian evidence, for the CMB+DESI+DESY5 and CMB+DESI+Union3 datasets.
-For other combinations, the standard $\Lambda$CDM model remains preferred.
+One of the key outcomes of this analysis is that, despite the increased number of free parameters compared to $\Lambda$CDM, the 4PDE model is statistically favored—according to both $\Delta \chi^2$ and Bayesian evidence—for the CMB+DESI+DESY5 combination, which shows moderate evidence in its favor.\footnote{The gain in evidence in favor of the 4PDE model due to DESY5 is not surprising, as the last two DESI data releases have shown that evidence for dynamical dark energy is more pronounced in the presence of DESY5 than for the other two SNeIa datasets~\cite{DESI:2024mwx,DESI:2025zgx}.
+Although DESI also reported evidence for dynamical dark energy (assuming the CPL parametrization) when using the remaining two SNeIa datasets, however, one cannot disregard the fact that such evidence depends on the underlying dark energy model as well.} In contrast, the analysis yields inconclusive evidence for the CMB+DESI+Union3 combination.
+For the remaining dataset combinations, the standard $\Lambda$CDM model remains preferred.
+In addition to the comparison with $\Lambda$CDM, we assess the statistical performance of the 4PDE model against the CPL parametrization in Table~\ref{table-4-parameter-DDE}.
+For the majority of dataset combinations, the two models are statistically indistinguishable.
+The differences in both the goodness of fit and the Bayesian evidence are negligible, with $|\Delta \chi^2_{\mathrm{min},\mathrm{CPL}}| < 1$ and $|\Delta \ln \mathcal{Z}_{\mathrm{CPL}}| < 1$.
+Although the 4PDE model occupies a significantly larger prior volume due to its additional free parameters, it does not incur the expected Bayesian penalty.
+This indicates that the extra parameters, in particular $\log_{10}(a_{\rm t})$ and $\log_{10}(\Delta_{\mathrm{de}})$, remain largely unconstrained by these datasets.
+When the data are unable to significantly reduce the allowed parameter space, the posterior volume remains comparable to the prior volume ($V_{\text{posterior}} \approx V_{\text{prior}}$), effectively canceling the Occam’s razor penalty typically associated with increased model complexity.
+A notable exception is the CMB+DESI+PantheonPlus combination, which favors the 4PDE model with an improvement of $\Delta \chi^2_{\mathrm{min},\mathrm{CPL}} = -3.74$ and a positive evidence gain of $\Delta \ln \mathcal{Z}_{\mathrm{CPL}} = 1.14$.
+This preference arises because this specific dataset combination provides tighter constraints on $\log_{10}(\Delta_{\mathrm{de}})$, allowing the model to effectively exploit its extended parameter freedom to achieve a better fit to the data.
+In conclusion, while one dataset combination (CMB+DESI+PantheonPlus) hints at a weak preference for the 4PDE scenario, current observational data are generally insufficient to distinguish it from the simpler CPL model.
+This suggests that higher-precision data will be required to justify the inclusion of additional degrees of freedom in the dark energy sector.
 These findings suggest that four-parameter DDE models deserve further exploration, particularly with upcoming high-precision cosmological observations.
 Although one parameter ($a_t$) remains unconstrained in the current analysis, it remains to be investigated whether this is due to limitations of current data or inherent features of the model itself.
 The preference for this extended model in some dataset combinations provides a compelling motivation to revisit richer DDE parameterizations in future work.